TomWagg/coding-with-em/docs/pages/problems/survival.rst

 .. dropdown:: Answer

     I find that on average its takes :math:`65 \pm 7` generations after the eruption for the dark furred mice to take over the population (those are 1-:math:`\sigma` errorbars).
-In general, the evolution of the number of dark furred mice looks something like this
+In general, the evolution of the number of dark furred mice looks something like the plot below.
+I ran the simulation 150 times and plotted all of the individual runs in light grey, and most average of the runs in blue.
+And even though it's super obvious without it, I've added a vertical dashed line to indicate the generation of the volcanic eruption.

     .. figure:: ../../_static/moran_volcano.png
         :align: center